To the parents of Clarkston Junior High and Sashabaw Middle School Cross Country athletes:

 Type of Meets

 The most important piece of equipment in cross country is good running shoes.
 You will want shoes designed for running NOT cross training, basketball, soccer, or tennis.
 Running shoes have the proper support and cushioning that will help you ran more comfortably and prevent injury.
 Shoes should last between 300 and 500 miles, usually the cushioning will give out before the tread wears out.
 Make sure your shoes fit properly.
 It is recommended that you go shopping during the afternoon when your feet are the largest.
 You should have some space between the front of your shoe and your toe (1/2 inch).
 Shoes that are too large or too small will give blisters.
-Running Gear located on Dixie Highway near K-Mart is an excellent place to buy shoes.
+Running Gear located on Dixie Highway is an excellent place to buy shoes.
 The staff there is very helpful and is able to answer any questions you may have.
 They also have a 10% discount when you tell them you’re on the cross-country team!
 (Subject to change be sure to ask first).
 We do not recommend buying spikes.
 These are shoes with little spikes on the bottom and are also manufactured to be very lightweight.
 While they can make a difference, middle school runners are growing at such a rapid pace that they can grow out of shoes before the season even ends!
-This can get to be expensive.
+This can get to be expensive to buy spikes.

 You are what you eat.
 Your body is an incredible machine, capable of releasing tons of energy from the fuel you provide it (food).
 The better the fuel (food) you put in your body the better it will be able to run.
 Junk food (slow food) does little for your running.
 Most are little more than packets of colored sugar.
 Eating sugar will give you energy for a short period of time and then will make you crash (sugar low).
 When you crash you will have less energy than you did before you ate the sugar, leaving you slow, sluggish, and weak.
 Sugar from a candy bar will not last long enough in your body to help you in a race.
 If it did you would see the start line of the Olympic track littered with Reeses Peanut Butter Cup wrappers.
 Let your competition eat junk food, in fact, let them eat your junk food, especially on race day!